sfclearprices/sfclearprices.github.io/index.markdown

 layout: page
 ---

 California banned junk fees.
 Then the legislature [changed its mind](https://www.sfchronicle.com/food/restaurants/article/restaurant-junk-fees-exemption-bill-19497214.php) and passed a carve-out for restaurants.
-We’re trying to stop it, and we need your help. **Petition circulation begins Saturday, March 1, 2025.**
+We’re trying to stop it, and we need your help. **Petition is currently [ready to sign](/sign).**

 <a href="/sign" style="display: inline-block; padding: 10px 20px; font-size: 18px; color: #fff; background-color: #28a745; border: none; border-radius: 5px; text-align: center;">Sign the Petition</a>
 <br />